Tasssiooo/lol-rust-tools/README.md

 # lol-rust-tools

-Scripts to read and convert League file formats, but rewritten in Rust :))
+Scripts to read and convert League file formats made by [moonshadow565](https://github.com/moonshadow565/lolpytools), but rewritten in Rust :))

 Supported formats: